patrickkunka/helpful-merge/README.md

 // TypeError: Unknown property "option3".
 Did you mean "option2"?
 ```

-This provides an easy means of catching typos, incorrect casings, or API version mismatches, which in turn provides a great developer experience for consumers of your library or API.
+This provides an easy means of catching typos, incorrect casing, or API version mismatches, which in turn provides a great developer experience for consumers of your library or API.

 Helpful Merge also allows us to easily customize this error message to further improve the developer experience for your library or API.
 For example: